About

 Why Green Bay?

 Why not?
 Green Bay has always been sort of a Fringe city.
 We’re the third largest metro in Wisconsin and the smallest market in the U.S. to have an NFL team.
-We’re the birthplace of both splinter-free toilet paper and Tony Shaloub.
+We’re the birthplace of both splinter-free toilet paper and Tony Shalhoub.
 We take pride in being called Cheeseheads and we have a soup called Booyah.

 More importantly, Green Bay is a growing arts community.
 Arts and culture nonprofits have increased dramatically over the past decade, bucking national trends.
 There are dozens of small theater companies, arts organizations, and music venues in our city and thousands upon thousands of arts supporters.